BastienFaivre/bash-scripts/README.md

-# bash tools
+# bash scripts

-This repository aims to provide multiple useful tools (mainly scripts) for debian and debian-based machines.
+This repository aims to provide multiple useful bash scripts.

-## Tools

-- Scripts
+## Scripts

 - to be completed

 ## Setup and use the scripts